No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Theoretical Analysis

 \section{Theoretical Analysis}

-To understand relative performance of the classical and PPI++ estimators, we focus on their mean-squared estimation error, defined as $\MSE(\thetah) \coloneqq \E[(\hat{\theta} - \theta)^2]$ for an estimator $\hat{\theta}$ and a target $\theta$.
-We focus on characterizing this error exactly in finite samples.
+To understand the relative performance of the classical and PPI++ estimators, we focus on an exact characterization of $\E[(\hat{\theta} - \theta)^2]$, the finite-$n$ estimation error.
+Since both the~\nameref{def:classical-n} and~\nameref{def:cross-ppi-inf-N} estimators are unbiased, analyzing the finite-$n$ estimation error is equivalent to the finite-$n$ variance $\Var (\thetah) \coloneqq \E[(\hat{\theta} - \E[\hat{\theta}])^2]$.

-Our main results (\cref{theorem:cross-ppi-general-mse,theorem:split-sample-ppi-general-mse}) make no substantive assumptions regarding the distribution of $Y$ and $F$.
-That said, we begin in~\cref{sec:theory-gaussian} by analyzing a special case where labels and pseudo-labels are Gaussian, for which the analysis and the results are remarkably simpler.
-In this setting, the MSE of the~\nameref{def:single-sample-ppi-inf-N} and~\nameref{def:crossfit-ppi-inf-n} estimators are comparable and their behavior qualitatively similar to the more general results we derive later on.
+Our main result (\cref{theorem:cross-ppi-general-mse}) makes no substantive assumptions regarding the distribution of $Y$ and $F$.
+That said, we warm-up in~\cref{sec:theory-gaussian} by analyzing the special case where labels and pseudo-labels are Gaussian, and the analysis / results are far simpler.
+In this setting, both the~\nameref{def:single-sample-ppi-inf-N} and~\nameref{def:cross-ppi-inf-N} estimators are both unbiased, and their variances are comparable.
+The behavior in this setting is qualitatively similar to the more general results we derive later on.

-In~\cref{sec:cross-fit}, we move on to analyze the MSE of the~\nameref{def:crossfit-ppi-inf-n} estimator for general distributions, showing that it depends primarily on the MSE of the individual~\nameref{def:split-ppi-inf-n} estimators, plus an additional positive term that captures dependence between folds.
-In particular, if the~\nameref{def:split-ppi-inf-n} estimator underperforms the~\nameref{def:classical-n} estimator on $n$ samples, then the~\nameref{def:crossfit-ppi-inf-n} estimator will underperform the~\nameref{def:classical-n} estimator on $2n$ samples.
+In~\cref{sec:cross-fit}, we move on to analyze the variance of the~\nameref{def:cross-ppi-inf-N} estimator for general distributions, where it remains unbiased.
+We decompose the variance into four parts: The variance of the classical estimator, a term that represents the \textit{gain} in efficiency (i.e., a decrease in variance) attributable to pseudo-label quality, a term that represents the \textit{loss} in efficiency due to errors in estimating the quality of the pseudo-labels and an additional term that captures the dependence between the two folds of the cross-fit estimator.
+The gain term depends directly on the covariance between the labels and the pseudo-labels while the loss term depends on the error in estimating this covariance from the labeled samples.
+The core of our no-free lunch result is that if \textit{this efficiency loss in estimating the covariance from labeled data exceeds the gain offered by the covariance itself, then \nameref{def:cross-ppi-inf-N} will perform worse than \nameref{def:classical-n}}.